Eoin O'Duffy: Irish Republican Army and Sinn Féin

 In 1917, O'Duffy joined the Irish Volunteers and took an active part in the Irish War of Independence, after that organisation became the Irish Republican Army (IRA).
 He rose rapidly through the ranks.
-He started off as the Section Commander of the Clones Company, then Captain, then Commandant and finally appointed Brigadier in 1919.
+He started as the Section Commander of the Clones Company, then Captain, then Commandant and finally appointed Brigadier in 1919.
 He came to the attention of Michael Collins, who enrolled him in the Irish Republican Brotherhood (IRB) and supported his advancement in the movement's hierarchy.
 One year later, Collins described O'Duffy as "the best man in Ulster".
 O'Duffy's senior involvement in the GAA and knowledge of Monaghan from his job as a surveyor proved invaluable for organisation and recruitment.

 In 1918 O'Duffy became secretary of Sinn Féin's north Monaghan area council.
 On 14 September 1918 he and Daniel Hogan were arrested after a GAA match and charged with "illegal assembly".
 He was imprisoned in Belfast Prison and released on 19 November 1918.
 After his release O'Duffy focused on organising his brigade and built an effective intelligence network by cultivating contacts with susceptible RIC men.
 He was forced to go on the run after a RIC raid on his house in September 1919 but continued to draw his salary from the Monaghan County Council.

 On 15 February 1920, he (along with Ernie O'Malley) was involved in the first capture of a Royal Irish Constabulary (RIC) barracks by the IRA in Ballytrain, in his native Monaghan.
 The raid boosted local IRA recruitment, shook RIC morale and resulted in the closure of many barracks in rural Monaghan.
 O'Duffy was once again arrested and imprisoned in Belfast Prison, where he went on hunger strike.
 He was released in June and arranged which Sinn Féin candidates would stand in Monaghan during the 1920 Irish local elections.